Every month, we send an “SEO report” to our clients.

 The key data, KPIs and metrics to include in your SEO reports Page by page run down of our custom built report A link to download the report NOTE:

-If you aren’t familiar with the platform,
+If you aren’t familiar with Google Data Studio,

 This is a great page to add data from your